 Security Service Edge is an effective security solution for cloud-reliant organizations.
 It's also ideal for managing large communities of remote workers.

 Even so, implementing Secure Service Edge technology can present several challenges.
 These challenges tend not to be critical obstacles to deployment.
-But they must feature in the planning process when organizing SSE roll-outs.
+However, they must be featured in the planning process when organizing SSE roll-outs.

 • Security policies must be re-formulated to reflect changing realities.
 Policies need to enable centralized security management via SSE control planes.
 This can be a challenge when implementing SSE alongside legacy security tools.